ethereumjs/ethereumjs-monorepo/packages/trie/README.md

 test()
 ```

-#### Proof of non-existence
+#### Proof-of-Exclusion

-The below code demonstrates how to construct and then verify a proof that proves that the key `test3` does not exist in the given trie, so a proof of non-existence.
+The following code demonstrates how to construct and subsequently verify a proof that confirms that the key `test3` does not exist within the given trie.
+This is also known as exclusion, hence the name 'Proof-of-Exclusion.'

 ```typescript
 const trie = new Trie()